Anti-LGBTQ rhetoric: Criticism

 a bag into which the right wing throws societal changes that do not suit it (eg. calls for equal rights for same-sex couples, which have been implemented in many countries, from the United States to South Africa).
-In the language of right-wing propaganda...
-'LGBT ideology' serves to dehumanize minorities and create an enemy – and thus build political support for the right, which presents itself as the only defender of the traditional family, religion and social order.
-'Ideology' also fits the right-wing perception of the world in terms of a conspiracy – ideology is 'promoted', someone disseminates it, someone is 'behind it' (eg. George Soros, a Jewish-American financier who supports, among others, LGBT organizations).
+In the language of right-wing propaganda [...]
+'LGBT ideology' serves to dehumanize minorities and create an enemyand thus build political support for the right, which presents itself as the only defender of the traditional family, religion and social order.
+'Ideology' also fits the right-wing perception of the world in terms of a conspiracyideology is 'promoted', someone disseminates it, someone is 'behind it' (eg. George Soros, a Jewish-American financier who supports, among others, LGBT organizations).